England-Cornwall Flag

 They've failed the test here, however, since the key is to not give the whole name away.
 'Lindevor' is much more preferable but Trev put his foot down on receiving star billing, probably.

-[2] Funnily enough, this is on Fore Street and every town and village in the South West has one.
+You'll find the 'musements, by the way, on Fore Street and every town and village in the South West has one.
 It's a Cornish language thing and would be called, much more unimaginatively, High Street where you live.

 The Central (Central Square)